fbpx

 Orientation

 Upon arrival, volunteers will be greeted by the Volunteer Coordinator, be shown to their room and receive an explanation regarding domestic matters as well as a brief description of the work they will be doing, including instructions on health and safety, regarding proximity to the animals.
-On the day of arrival or the next day, you will also be given a full tour of our sanctuary where staff will explain to you why we exist and how you can help animals in South Africa.
+On the day of arrival or the next day, you will also be given a full tour of our sanctuary and the Rescue Centre, where staff will explain to you why we exist and how you can help animals in South Africa.
 This is a great time to meet many of our animals and learn their stories.
 You will also receive a tour of the nature reserve where the sanctuary is located.

 Work schedule

 As working with animals is not always predictable, your work hours will vary a little.
-Typically, the working day starts at 8AM, volunteers will normally finish work around 4PM, with several breaks throughout the day.
+Typically, the working day starts at 8AM, volunteers will normally finish work around 4PM, with breaks throughout the day.

 Volunteers will be assigned tasks each day by the Volunteer Coordinator, and work with team leaders who are longer-term experienced volunteers who assist and guide their teams throughout daily tasks.
 Each person has their own pace, their own strengths, and weaknesses.
 You are kindly asked to respect that not everyone has the same abilities and may work at a different pace to yourself.